 ACTH contains a highly purified form of the hormone adrenocorticotropin in gelatin.
 It is given once daily for two-to-three weeks and is injected either into the muscle or under the skin.
 The ACTH is then absorbed slowly into the bloodstream.
 ACTH works differently than corticosteroids by helping the body to produce its own natural steroid hormones that reduce inflammation and aid in recovery.

-Experimental therapies include plasmapheresis (also know as plasma exchange or “PE”) and intravenous immunoglobulin (IVIG).
-Neither of these is approved by the FDA specifically for MS relapses, but either therapy may occasionally be used for individuals who are experiencing a severe relapse and are not responding to other treatments.
+Although not approved by the FDA specifically for MS relapses, plasmapheresis (also known as plasma exchange or “PE”) may occasionally be used for individuals who are experiencing a severe relapse and are not responding to other treatments.
 With PE, blood is taken from the patient, cleansed of potentially toxic elements, and returned to the patient.
-IVIG therapy uses human immunoglobulin, an antibody derived from the blood of healthy donors.
-With both of these therapies, more studies are needed to determine their effectiveness in the treatment of MS relapses.
+More studies are needed to determine its effectiveness in the treatment of MS relapses.